bobthecow/genghis/README.markdown

 ### With Rails 3

-You can even mount Genghis on a subpath in your existing Rails 3 app by adding `require 'genghis'` to the top of your routes file (or in an intializer) and then adding this to `routes.rb`:
+You can even mount Genghis on a subpath in your existing Rails 3 app by adding `require 'genghis'` to the top of your routes file (or in an initializer) and then adding this to `routes.rb`:

 ```rb
 mount Genghis::Server.new, :at => '/genghis'